 The UK, Malta, Ireland or Cyprus use Type G which is different from continental Europe.
 Most modern adapters will have both of these styles on them.
-We like the travel adapter below since it has the prongs you need AND since it comes with USB ports.
+We like the travel adapter above since it has the prongs you need AND since it comes with USB ports.
 Extra USB ports are great for charging phones, GoPros, and external batteries while you can still charge your big items all at the same time.

 Getting To/Around Europe